Insurance Claims: AI Cuts Resolution Time 80%

 Insurance claims departments face a convergence of four pressures that manual processes cannot resolve simultaneously.

 Document diversity.
 A single homeowner's claim can involve 8 to 15 distinct document types: police reports, loss declarations, repair estimates, contractor invoices, photographs, expert assessments, medical certificates, proof of ownership, and policy endorsements.
-Each document type has its own format, issuing authority, and verification requirements.
-Handlers spend more time chasing and checking documents than evaluating the actual claim.

 7 Key Verifications for Every Claim